 Cohiba represents surfaces and trend maps on regular grids.
 Well data however, are located at arbitrary locations and these are rarely at the grid nodes.
-Cohiba must therefor interpolate grid values at well data locations and this introduces an approximation.
+Cohiba must therefor interpolate grid values at well data locations using bilinear interpolation.
+This introduces a gridding error.

 Kriging is an exact interpolation technique and will always honor the well points provided that no measurement uncertainty has been introduced.
 However, Since Cohiba represent surfaces by regular grids so kriging is only performed at grid nodes.
-This implies that comparing surfaces to well points will always give a small gridding error unless the well point is located at a grid node.
+This implies that comparing surfaces to well points will always give a small gridding mismatch unless the well point is located at a grid node.
 This is illustrated in Figure 17.1.
-The gridding error is reported in the welldata.csv file as Mismatch.
+The gridding mismatch is reported in the welldata.csv file as Mismatch.
 A similar problem will occur along well paths.

 Figure 17.1.
 Vertical cross section of a surface.
 Grid nodes are marked as grey dots.
 A single well point is marked as a red dot.
-The dotted line is the kriging predictor and the solid line is a approximation by linear interpolation between the grid nodes.
-The gridding error is the vertical difference between the red dot and the line connecting the two grid nodes.
+The dotted line is the kriging predictor and the solid line is the (bi)linear interpolation between the grid nodes.
+The gridding error is the vertical difference between the dashed line (kriging) and the solid line segments (linear interpolation).
+The gridding mismatch at a well point is the vertical difference between the red dot and the solid line connecting the two nearest grid nodes.

-The gridding error is by default removed in the post processing.
+The gridding mismatch is by default removed in the post processing.
 The four grid nodes closest to well points and sample points along the well paths are modified so that bilinear interpolation of these nodes will give perfect match at all the well points and sample points.
 All the affected grid nodes are adjusted so that the sum of all adjustments is as small as possible.
-There are rare situations where this approach will fail.
+There are rare situations where this approach will fail such as multiple well points within a single cell.
 The adjustment of grid nodes around well points can be turned off by <make-surfaces-interpolate-well-points> and the adjustment of grid nodes along sample paths can be turned off by <allow-small-surface-adjustment-at-sample-points>.